Micahmichael03/HouseHold_Energy-Data-Analysis/README.md

 3. Develop predictive models for energy consumption trends using `scikit-learn`.

 ## Future Work
-- Add data visualizations to the `DashBoard` sheet.
 - Implement machine learning models to predict energy consumption and costs.
 - Enhance data cleaning and outlier detection.